2021 CONCACAF Nations League Finals

 The 2021 CONCACAF Nations League Finals was the final tournament of the 2019–20 edition of the CONCACAF Nations League, the inaugural season of the international football competition involving the men's national teams of the member associations of CONCACAF.
-The tournament was held in the United States from 3 to 6 June 2021, and was contested by the four group winners of Nations League A. The tournament consisted of two semi-finals, a third place play-off, and final to determine the inaugural champions of the CONCACAF Nations League.
+The event was held from June 3 to 6, 2021 at Empower Field at Mile High in Denver, Colorado, United States, and was contested by the four group winners of League A. The event consisted of two semi-finals, a third place play-off, and final to determine the inaugural champions of the CONCACAF Nations League.

 The United States defeated Mexico 3–2 after extra time in the final to become the first champions of the CONCACAF Nations League.

 Format

-The Nations League Finals took place in June 2021 and was contested by the four group winners of League A.
+The CONCACAF Nations League Finals took place in June 2021 and was contested by the four group winners of League A.

 The Nations League Finals was played in single-leg knockout matches, consisting of two semi-finals, a third place play-off, and a final.
-The semi-final pairings were determined by the group stage rankings (1 vs. 4 and 2 vs. 3), and the administrative home teams for the third place play-off and final were announced on 9 March 2020.
-All matches in the tournament utilised the goal-line technology and video assistant referee (VAR) systems.
+The semi-final pairings were determined by the group stage rankings (1 vs. 4 and 2 vs. 3), and the administrative home teams for the third place play-off and final were announced on March 9, 2020.
+All matches in the tournament utilized the goal-line technology and video assistant referee (VAR) systems.

-In the Nations League Finals, if the scores were level at the end of normal time:
+In the Finals, if the scores were level at the end of normal time: